wavebeem/wavebeem.com/src/blog/2022-01-25-why-i-dont-like-usestate.md

 ---
 title: "Why I don't like useState"
-description: "Why useState is so hard to use correctly, and what we can do about it"
+description: "Why useState is so hard to use correctly, and what we can do about it."
 ---

 @[toc]